armory/docs/content/en/docs/armory-admin/aws/artifacts-ecr-connect.md

   - /spinnaker_install_admin_guides/ecr-registry/
   - /spinnaker-install-admin-guides/ecr_registry/
   - /docs/spinnaker-install-admin-guides/ecr-registry/
+  - /docs/armory-admin/artifacts-ecr-connect/
+  - /armory-admin/artifacts-ecr-connect/
 ---

-This document reviews configuring ECR as a registry for a Spinnaker installation.
+This document reviews configuring ECR as a registry for an Armory installation.

 ## Adding ECR as a Docker registry